Azure/azure-cli/README.rst

    $ pip install azure-cli

-A Debian package is also available.
+A Debian/Ubuntu package is also available.
 Install as follows:

 .. code-block:: console